david-chen0/OptionsTracker/README.md

 TODOs:
+Reduce memory by keeping a JSON list at all time, which will be a list of dict's so that we won't have to always convert OptionsPositions to dicts. this means that for every change we'll also need to change that JSON list and the OptionsPosition list
+pros: less time used to convert optionspositions to dicts every time we add/change a contract
+cons: double memory usage for the positions
+workflows:
+loading from start(done): load to json object and then load from json object to optionspositions list adding contract(done): add to optionspositions list and then add to json object updating object from active to inactive: make changes to optionspositions lists(remove from active and add to inactive) then make the same changes to json list

 Make website pretty and not an eyesore

 Add a "newly expired" section for contracts that expired since last time you opened app and also signs for "about to expire", etc